This is part of the “machine learning for disillusioned mathematicians” series. Let’s get straight to it.

 If a field can take on a null value, we get slightly different visuals.
 For example, a three column table where the third field is nullible is visualized as

-What one should note is that there are both triangle and line segments (as opposed to purely triangles as in the non-nullible case).
+What one should note is that there are both triangles and line segments (as opposed to purely triangles as in the non-nullible case).
 So nullible fields allow for mixed shapes.

 Visualizing Unions and Joins